RedlineREDLINE

 What it means: You signed a one-year deal.
 To leave, you must remember to send a letter during a three-month window that closes 90 days before an anniversary you'll forget.
 Miss it, you owe another year.

 Ask for a 30-day notice period and email as a valid method.
 Some states (NY, CT, FL) require landlords to remind tenants of the deadline before auto-renewal kicks in, and the requirement is often ignored.
-We have a deeper breakdown in the auto-renewal clause guide.
+The deeper breakdown lives in the auto-renewal clause guide.

 7. Pressure tactics at the signing table